-How to Make Aloe Vera Mouthwash
+Natural Aloe Vera Mouthwash Recipe

 This post and the photos within it may contain affiliate links.
 If you purchase something through the link, I may receive a commission at no extra charge to you.

+DIY mouthwash is an excellent addition to any oral care routine.
 It has just a few natural ingredients that can improve your oral health and breath!

 The best part is that it is super simple to make, way more sustainable and healthy than the store-bought ones.
+Keep reading to learn how to make aloe vera mouthwash and some additional tips!

-Aloe Vera Mouthwash: Ingredients overview
+Ingredients overview

-Before the recipe, let’s find how each ingredient we’ll use is beneficial for oral care and where you can buy them plastic-free.
+Before the recipe, let’s find out how each ingredient we’ll use is beneficial for oral care and where you can buy them plastic-free.

 Aloe vera:

 Compounds in aloe vera called anthraquinones may help control bacteria that lead to cavities.
+Aloe vera also has antiseptic and anti-inflammatory properties.

 Clinically proven studies show that mouth rinses containing aloe vera result in a remarkable reduction in gingivitis, periodontitis, and plaque accumulation.